cgaueb/MFR/README.md

 ### GLSL Source Code

 A comprehensive shader source code bundle for efficiently solving the visibility determination problem in screen space is provided.
-This extensive collection includes the most widely-used multi-fragment rendering solutions such as the depth peeling variants as well as k-buffer (TBD) and A-buffer alternatives (summarized in our recent survey [[VVP20]](#[VVP20])).
+This extensive collection includes the most widely-used multi-fragment rendering solutions such as the depth peeling variants as well as k-buffer and A-buffer alternatives (summarized in our recent survey [[VVP20]](#[VVP20])).
 The source code is mainly written using the OpenGL 4.4 API, except from the parts that do not require GPU-accelerated atomic memory operations (OpenGL 3.3).

 #### Data Structures
 |  Name/Location | Description | Citation |